Next (The Bear)

 "Next" is the second episode of the third season of the American television comedy-drama The Bear.
-It is the 20th overall episode of the series and was written by series creator Christopher Storer from a story he co-wrote with co-executive producer and culinary producer Courtney Storer, and directed by Christopher.
+It is the 20th overall episode of the series and was written and directed by series creator Christopher Storer from a story he co-wrote with co-executive producer and culinary producer Courtney Storer.
 It was released on Hulu on June 26, 2024, along with the rest of the season.

 The series follows Carmen "Carmy" Berzatto, an award-winning New York City chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop.
-In the episode, Carmy's "non-negotiables" list causes chaos in the restaurant.
+In the episode, Carmy's list of "non-negotiables" causes chaos in the restaurant.

 Plot

 Carmy (Jeremy Allen White) introduces the "non-negotiables" list to the restaurant, explaining that he is hoping to elevate the restaurant to higher profile by aiming for one Michelin star.
 Sydney (Ayo Edebiri), however, is taken aback by the list, especially for a section where it is revealed that the menu is changing every day.
 Carmy also gives her a "vesting agreement", wherein they will discuss her stake at the restaurant so she can "push" him and vice versa.

 Richie (Ebon Moss-Bachrach) arrives annoyed that Carmy reorganized the dining room without consulting him, and grows more upset when he reads the non-negotiable list.
 Their argument escalates as Richie questions Carmy's apology, and Richie goes as far as to mock Carmy for failing in his relationship with Claire.
 As Tina (Liza Colón-Zayas), Ebraheim (Edwin Lee Gibson) and Cicero (Oliver Platt) arrive, the staff gets into arguments over the structure.
 It is also revealed that some of the employees have quit their jobs, citing a "dysfunctional" environment.
 The conflict ends as Marcus (Lionel Boyce) arrives, and they get to work to get his mind off his mother's death.

 Carmy approaches Marcus, and is surprised when he quickly accepts the "non-negotiables" list unlike the rest of the staff.
 Carmy offers his condolences, and Marcus deduces that he was meant to be in the kitchen when his mother died, feeling that was what she would've wanted.
 He is intent in making the restaurant work, and asks Carmy to "take us there."
 Carmy agrees to do it.